 When news of an Into the Spider-Verse’s sequel dropped, the studio also disclosed that an animated, all-female spin-off is in the works.
 Lauren Montgomery (Batman: Year One, Voltron) is being eyed to helm the project, which is believed to focus upon Into the Spider-Verse’s Spider-Gwen (and possibly Peni Parker).

-As it is with Into the Spider-Verse 2, its too early to determine what the story will be about.
+As it is with Into the Spider-Verse 2, it's too early to determine what the story will be about.
 Audiences have seen little of Spider-Gwen or her world onscreen either.
-Nevertheless, putting her at the centre of a new movie is a savvy move on Sony’s part.
+Nevertheless, putting her at the center of a new movie is a savvy move on Sony’s part.
 Gwen’s voice is provided by singer and actress Hailee Steinfeld, whose popularity continues to rise.
 Plus, Spider-Gwen may be a relatively new addition to Spider-Man’s mythos, but since her creation in 2014 she has already become a beloved character.
 Indeed, out of Into the Spider-Verse’s line-up, Spider-Gwen’s appearance has generated the most excitement (besides Miles Morales, of course).

 As such, the prospect of this all-female spinoff holds a lot of promise.
 Moreover, through Gwen audiences will be able to explore even more of the wonderful women in Spider-Man’s world, such as Madame Web and Spider-Woman (Jessica Drew).
 Not only is it a boom for female representation in cinema, it also gives viewers the chance to engage with all the wilder aspects of Spider-Man’s varied, longstanding canon.